linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 At Barium I worked with back-end development.
 Most of my work centered on a simple functional programming language used by customers when building applications in Barium's low code platform.

-One of the things I did was to make the parser more flexible.
-In doing so I refactored both parts of the parser and the interpreter.

 Skills used:
   : Kotlin, PostgreSQL, Functional programming, Docker, Kubernetes